August 2, 2019

 If you would like more information or have any questions regarding being a household employer, reach out to our HR Solutions team.
 We are happy to help.

-Tasha contributes as a Manager in Armanino’s Outsourced Finance & Accounting Consulting practice.
+Tasha contributes as a Manager in Armanino’s HR Outsourcing Consulting practice.
 Tasha brings 15 years of experience in payroll.
 She has worked extensively with labor unions in the construction business as well as payroll state taxes.
 She earned her MBA and Bachelor of Business Administration in Human Resources and Accounting from Boise State University.
 Prior to joining Armanino, Tasha worked as a Payroll Manager for AECOM, an engineering firm.